trevorstenson/claude-redact-env/README.md

 When you ask Claude to "check my config," it reads your `.env` file.
 Now your API keys and database passwords are in the chat context.

 This hook sits in the middle.
-It intercepts file reads and potentially poroblematic bash commands, scrubs the secrets, and passes the safe version to Claude.
+It intercepts file reads and potentially problematic bash commands, scrubs the secrets, and passes the safe version to Claude.

 **Real file:**
 ```